-- 1. The International Business Project has to be taken in the second semester, unless approved by the Examination Board. - A student needs to have completed at least 30 EC of the degree programme before he/she can start with the third semester, i.e. the Research Clinic and the Master Thesis.
+- 1. The International Business Project has to be taken in the second semester. - 2.
+A student needs to have completed at least 30 EC of the degree programme before he/she can start with the third semester, i.e. the Research Clinic and the Master Thesis.
 The Research Clinic together with the Master Thesis will be offered in the third semester only. - 3.
-A student may continue the thesis trajectory only after a designated research methods course of at least 4 and of most 6 EC of the degree programme has been passed. - 4.
-If the thesis proposal has not been passed or has not been delivered in a timely manner, the student may not proceed the thesis trajectory and will have to restart the course the next academic year. - The examination for the thesis project can only be completed once all the courses of the other programme components of the degree programme have been passed. - In exceptional individual cases, at the student's request, the Examination Board may derogate from the foregoing paragraphs, after consulting the student adviser and the involved examiners.
+A student may continue with the thesis trajectory only after a designated research methods course of 3 EC of the degree programme has been passed. - 4.
+If the thesis proposal has not been passed or has not been delivered in a timely manner, the student may not proceed the thesis trajectory and will have to restart the course the next academic year. - 5.
+The examination for the thesis project can only be completed once all the courses of the other programme components of the degree programme have been passed. - 6.
+In exceptional individual cases, at the student's request, the Examination Board may derogate from the foregoing paragraphs, after consulting the student adviser and the involved examiners.